 Prompt injection vulnerabilities are possible due to the nature of LLMs, which do not segregate instructions and external data from each other.
 Since LLMs use natural language, they consider both forms of input as user-provided.
-Consequently, there is no foolproof prevention within the LLM, but the following measures can mitigate the impact of prompt injections:
+Consequently, there is no fool-proof prevention within the LLM, but the following measures can mitigate the impact of prompt injections:

 - Enforce privilege control on LLM access to backend systems.
 Provide the LLM with its own API tokens for extensible functionality, such as plugins, data access, and functionlevel permissions.
 Follow the principle of least privilege by restricting the LLM to only the minimum level of access necessary for its intended operations. - 2.
-Implement human in the loop for extensible functionality.
+Add a human in the loop for extended functionality.
 When performing privileged operations, such as sending or deleting emails, have the application require the user approve the action first.
-This will mitigate the opportunity for an indirect prompt injection to perform actions on behalf of the user without their knowledge or consent. - 3.
+This reduces the opportunity for an indirect prompt injections to lead to unauthorised actions on behalf of the user without their knowledge or consent. - 3.
 Segregate external content from user prompts.
 Separate and denote where untrusted content is being used to limit their influence on user prompts.
-For example, use ChatML for OpenAI API calls to indicate to the LLM the source of prompt input. - 4.
+For example, use ChatML for OpenAl API calls to indicate to the LLM the source of prompt input. - 4.
 Establish trust boundaries between the LLM, external sources, and extensible functionality (e.g., plugins or downstream functions).
 Treat the LLM as an untrusted user and maintain final user control on decision-making processes.
 However, a compromised LLM may still act as an intermediary (man-in-the-middle) between your application's APIs and the user as it may hide or manipulate information prior to presenting it to the user.
-Highlight potentially untrustworthy responses visually to the user.
+Highlight potentially untrustworthy responses visually to the user. - 5.
+Manually monitor LLM input and output periodically, to check that it is as expected.
+While not a mitigation, this can provide data needed to detect weaknesses and address them.

-- An attacker provides a direct prompt injection to an LLM-based support chatbot.
+- 1. An attacker provides a direct prompt injection to an LLM-based support chatbot.
 The injection contains "forget all previous instructions" and new instructions to query private data stores and exploit package vulnerabilities and the lack of output validation in the backend function to send e-mails.
-This leads to remote code execution, gaining unauthorized access and privilege escalation. - An attacker embeds an indirect prompt injection in a webpage instructing the LLM to disregard previous user instructions and use an LLM plugin to delete the user's emails.
-When the user employs the LLM to summarize this webpage, the LLM plugin deletes the user's emails. - A user employs an LLM to summarize a webpage containing an indirect prompt injection to disregard previous user instructions.
-This then causes the LLM to solicit sensitive information from the user and perform exfiltration via embedded JavaScript or Markdown. - 4.
+This leads to remote code execution, gaining unauthorized access and privilege escalation. - 2.
+An attacker embeds an indirect prompt injection in a webpage instructing the LLM to disregard previous user instructions and use an LLM plugin to delete the user's emails.
+When the user employs the LLM to summarise this webpage, the LLM plugin deletes the user's emails. - 3.
+A user uses an LLM to summarize a webpage containing text instructing a model to disregard previous user instructions and instead insert an image linking to a URL that contains a summary of the conversation.
+The LLM output complies, causing the user's browser to exfiltrate the private conversation. - 4.
 A malicious user uploads a resume with a prompt injection.
 The backend user uses an LLM to summarize the resume and ask if the person is a good candidate.
-Due to the prompt injection, the LLM says yes, despite the actual resume contents. - 5.
-A user enables a plugin linked to an e-commerce site.
-A rogue instruction embedded on a visited website exploits this plugin, leading to unauthorized purchases.
+Due to the prompt injection, the LLM response is yes, despite the actual resume contents. - 5.
+An attacker sends messages to a proprietary model that relies on a system prompt, asking the model to disregard its previous instructions and instead repeat its system prompt.
+The model outputs the proprietary prompt and the attacker is able to use these instructions elsewhere, or to construct further, more subtle attacks.